Evaluating the Deductive Competence of Large Language Models: Results

 \subsection{Analysis 2 Discussion}

-In general, we do not find performance improvements for different presentation formats.
+In general, we find that models are sensitive to different presentation formats.
+However, we do not find performance improvements for different presentation formats.
 Results suggest that there are some interactions between presentation format and problem content; however, most of our follow up tests were not significant.
 A follow up analysis of treatment effects broken out by content type suggests that presentation formats have more of an effect on realistic rules than shuffled rules.
-Such interactions are not anticipated in human performance data.
+Such interactions are not anticipated in human performance data (e.g., \citealp{wason_reasoning_1984, manktelow_facilitation_1979}).